 - Financial analysis provides an opportunity for the farmer to determine the farm business’s profitability and financial efficiency.
 Using information generated from the management reports (financial statements), the farmer can benchmark the business against other farms in the industry, determine strengths and weaknesses, measure financial progress, and set financial goals.
 Financial analysis also allows for future management and decision-making.

 Through the second step, the farmer has completed the historical review and understanding of the farm business’s financial position and performance.
-Financial measures, as absolute measures or financial ratios (Financial Scorecard) can be most informative when analyzed to the same measures in the previous time periods or benchmarked to comparable farm businesses (Benchmarking).
+Financial measures, as absolute measures or financial ratios (Farm Financial Scorecard) can be most informative when analyzed to the same measures in the previous time periods or benchmarked to comparable farm businesses (Benchmarking).
 This financial analysis provides a basis from which to plan for the future and draft pro-forma financial statements.

-Developing Your Farm Financial Statements
+Developing Your Farm Financial Statements and Analysis

 Share your feedback on this tool by contacting our Extension team at farms@extension.wisc.edu